stylight/handbook/_docs/personal-development.markdown

 # Personal development

 Every employee has a personal development budget of 1.500 € (2.500 € for engineers & (E)VPs).
 What you do with it is up to you.
 Go to conferences, buy books, participate in workshops or something entirely different.
 It’s your pick.
 To pay for it, grab your supervisor’s credit card or [get reimbursed by submitting the receipts](https://docs.google.com/a/stylight.com/forms/d/12BfBoGYbt6KUBDiStRNqBhc9AE7dlYGhZLR5zYPaT-Q/viewform).
 Please track your budget in [Bamboo](https://stylight.bamboohr.co.uk/dashboard/) under Info > Training.
 If you are speaking at an event, this is covered but not deducted from your budget.

+Don't know what to do with your budget?
+[Check out](http://participativeorg.meteor.com/pd?domain=stylight-com) what others did and if they would recommend it.
+It would be great, if you added your own personal development activities to inspire your colleagues.